 The state of Arunachal Pradesh in India’s northeast has always been a point of contention between India and China.
 However, you’re likely to forget the geopolitical tensions once you set foot on the Se La, situated at the height of 4,300m.
 The pass connects the districts of West Kameng and Tawang and is considered sacred by practitioners of Tibetan Buddhism.
 According to local beliefs, there are approximately 101 holy lakes that dot the surroundings of the pass.

-If you’re looking to travel to the Himalayas, make sure you learn more before booking your trip.
-Whether it’s a travel guide or simply doing some research, you’ll want to make sure you’re taking all the precautions.
-Make your travel planning easier by searching through itineraries for the Indian Himalayas and find the trip that best fits you.
+If you want to travel to the Himalayas, learn more before booking your trip.
+Whether it’s a travel guide or simply researching, you’ll want to ensure you take all the precautions.
+Make your travel planning easier by searching through itineraries for the Indian Himalayas and finding the trip that best fits you.